 The reality is that the new collection will likely not be entering circulation due to a lack of demand from post offices and banks to the Treasury.
 As frustrating as this is, it is out of the control of the Royal Mint who are simply trying to produce coins that appeal to old and new collectors alike.

 With the coins being part of a highly desirable series, are they likely to be worth much?
 Sadly, we don’t think so.
 The problem with uncirculated coins is that they tend to be sold in high quantities to allow everyone who wants the collection to get their hands on it.
 This also means that the coins are available to buy for a long period of time.

-If you’ve bought any of the collection, you should not expect to sell it for profit for at least a while as brand new versions of all the qualities are still available to buy directly from the Royal Mint.
+If you’ve bought any of the collections, you should not expect to sell them for profit for at least a while as brand new versions of all the qualities are still available to buy directly from the Royal Mint.
 Having the coins be uncirculated also makes it difficult to assess the rarity and so it’s hard to know whether the collection will be in high demand in the future.